mattcollins/spaceship-mcp/README.md

 - `name` (string, required): The record name (subdomain, use "@" for root)
 - `value` (string, required): The text value
 - `ttl` (number, optional): Time to live in seconds (default: 3600)

-## API Permissions

-The following permissions are required for your Spaceship API key:

-- `dnsrecords:read` - For listing DNS records
-- `dnsrecords:write` - For creating, updating, and deleting DNS records

 ## Example Usage